cjdbarlow/bedside-notebook/anaesthesia/neuro/aneurysm.md

 		* Deep muscle relaxation (TOF of 0)
 * C
 	* **Bleeding from aneurysm is disastrous** and primary concern
+	* Consider two IV access sites:
+		* One large volume line
+		* One anaesthetic/remifentanil infusion line
 * D
 	* Cerebroprotective strategies may be required if a temporary clip is placed over a major vessel
+* E
+	* Muscle relaxation
+	Not *technically* required if using remifentanil, but paralysis recommended given the extreme requirement for immobility.
+		* Aim ToF = 0
+		* Consider relaxant infusion
+		Cisatracurium reliable and will wear off adequately for extubation.

 ##Preoperative Assessment